Winning Cases Since 2009

-Petitioning for Visitation or Custody
+Petitioning for Visitation or Custody in New York

 The bond that exists between a grandparent and their grandchild may be as strong as, if not stronger, than the bond between a parent and their child.
 This is usually the case when the parent cannot fully or properly provide care for their child, and the grandparent’s assistance is needed.
 In modern times, the grandparents are generally assumed to be the next “primary caregiver” in a child’s life.
 Normally, either one or both parents willingly involve their child with the child’s grandparents.
 If a grandparent is being denied visitation with their grandchild with whom they already have a relationship, they have the right to petition for visitation or custody.